Arch-Network/book/src/guides/how-to-write-arch-program.md

 let fees_tx: Transaction = bitcoin::consensus::deserialize(&params.tx_hex).unwrap();
 ```

->NOTE: `tx_hex` represents a serialized Bitcoin UTXO that is used to pay the fee for updating state/executing a transaction; it is a full-signed Bitcoin UTXO but is sent directly to Arch first then the leader submits it alongside the other state/asset UTXOs as a result of the program execution.
+>NOTE: `tx_hex` represents a serialized Bitcoin UTXO that is used to pay the fee for updating state/executing a transaction; it is a fully-signed Bitcoin UTXO that gets submitted alongside the other state/asset UTXOs as a result of the program execution.
 >
 > Including `tx_hex` is a convention, not a requirement.
 >
-> Program invocation can be paid for by another source, although in the majority of cases it is most practical to have caller be prepared to pay this.
+> Program invocation can be paid for by another source, although in the majority of cases it is most practical to have the caller be prepared to pay this.

 Next, we'll access the `data` field of the [account] and attempt to borrow it in order to determine the length of the value stored within it.